eleKit/eleKit.github.io/content/project/miemo/index.md

   - ASC
 ---

-For the PhD I designed the MiEmo platform to support face emotion recognition for chidlren with autism
+For the PhD I designed the MiEmo platform to support face emotion recognition for chidlren with autism, partially funded by PRIN2022

 <!--more-->